bflaven/assets-for-Zambia-training/README.md

 - <a href="/7_set_up_a_local_environment/">**Set up a local environment for WordPress (WP)** &#8594;</a><br>
 An article to help you out to set a proper local environment for WordPress with a strong focus on Docker.

+### Optimizing Frontend, Server and WP Theme for Speed
 - <a href="/10_speeding_up_your_websites/">**All you need to know about WP optimization** &#8594;</a><br>
 A series of 2 articles to improve performances of an existing website in WP and to start a WP theme with the best practices with Gulp.